-At the beginning of 2021, there were ten active TDR significant risks.
+At the beginning of 2022, there were nine active TDR significant risks.
 Risks are monitored as part of the internal TDR progress review process, in alignment with the TDR Performance Assessment Framework.
 Discussions occur within relevant teams, scientific working groups, at management and staff meetings, as well as with the Scientific and Technical Advisory Committee (STAC), the Standing Committee and the Joint Coordinating Board (JCB).
-In 2020, following important progress made on Risk 8 (Information and project management systems) mitigation, it was closed in 2021 following approval of TDR governing bodies, leaving 9 risks to mitigate.

-A new risk is being proposed, due to the high proportion of senior managers and key personnel scheduled to retire in the next few years, with related mitigation measures meant to guide a smooth handover and transition.
+A new risk was added in 2022, related to the high proportion of senior managers and key personnel scheduled to retire in the next few years, with related mitigation measures meant to guide a smooth handover and transition.